VedantMadane/vedantmadane.github.io/_posts/2026-04-02-shannon-communication-theory-sanskrit.md

 The verses mathematically define the schematic diagram of a general communication system.
 The प्रभव (information source) produces a सन्देश (message) or a sequence of messages to be communicated to the receiving terminal.1 This source may be discrete, producing a sequence of letters, or continuous, producing a function of time $f(t)$.1

 The प्रेषक (transmitter) operates on the message in some way to produce a सङ्केत (signal) suitable for transmission over the मार्ग (channel).1 In telephony, this operation consists merely of changing sound pressure into a proportional electrical current.
-In telegraphy, it involves an encoding operation that produces a sequence of dots, dashes, and spaces on the channel corresponding to the message.
-In more complex multiplexed systems, different functions must be sampled, compressed, quantized, and encoded.1
+In telegraphy, it involves an encoding operation that produces a sequence of dots, dashes and spaces on the channel corresponding to the message.
+In more complex multiplexed systems, different functions must be sampled, compressed, quantized and encoded.1

 The मार्ग is merely the medium used to transmit the signal from the transmitter to the receiver.
 Crucially, as the second verse notes, during transmission, the signal is perturbed by विक्षेप (noise).
 The noise is considered a chance variable, represented by a suitable stochastic process, which alters the signal such that the received sequence is not necessarily the same as the transmitted sequence.1

-Finally, the ग्राहक (receiver) ordinarily performs the inverse operation of that done by the transmitter, reconstructing the message from the perturbed signal, and delivering it to the गन्तव्य (destination), which is the person or thing for whom the message is intended.1 To maximize the power transfer of information, the transducer (the transmitter doing the encoding) must match the statistical structure of the source to the statistical structure of the channel, much like a transformer matches generator resistance to load resistance.1
+Finally, the ग्राहक (receiver) ordinarily performs the inverse operation of that done by the transmitter, reconstructing the message from the perturbed signal and delivering it to the गन्तव्य (destination), which is the person or thing for whom the message is intended.1 To maximize the power transfer of information, the transducer (the transmitter doing the encoding) must match the statistical structure of the source to the statistical structure of the channel, much like a transformer matches generator resistance to load resistance.1
 </div>
 </details>